lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/plan.md

 ## Style Sets Strategy
 - Maintain a versioned per‑CPT style config on the Publisher.
 - Expose an assets endpoint: `{ version, layout, layout_type, css }` where `css` is a stylesheet string generated from the saved config.
 - Consumers fetch and cache CSS by version and inject/enqueue per CPT.
 Optional toggle to use Publisher styles vs. site theme.
+When enabled, CSS is auto‑enqueued on shortcodes and on local CPT single/archive views.

 ## APIs & Contracts
 - RSS: continue to expose `/feed/cphub` and per‑CPT `/feed/cphub/{slug}` including meta fields, media URLs, and taxonomy terms.